uwdb/website/nwds/past_talks.markdown

 **Where**: University of Washington, Seattle.
 Computer Science and Engineering Department.
-Paul Allen Center, Database Lab (CSE-405).
+Allen Center, Database Lab (CSE-405).

 **When**: 10AM - 11AM, August 26th 2011